pevidex/simple-nodejs-file-transfer-projec/README.md

 ### Why this project?

-This project serves as a proof of concept to greater projects.
+This project serves as a proof of concept for greater projects.
 I wanted to learn the capabilities of Nodejs to handle files.

 ## Requirements